message/iata/AU.md

-Published 03.05.2021
+Published 14.05.2021
-1. Until 15 May 2021, flights from India are suspended.
-2. Until 15 May 2021, passengers who in the past 14 days have been in India are not allowed to enter.
-3. Passengers arriving from a country other than India are not allowed to enter.
+1. Passengers are not allowed to enter.
 - This does not apply to:
 - nationals of Australia and their immediate family members;
 - permanent residents of Australia and their immediate family members;